Revis: Sparse Latent Steering to Mitigate Object Hallucination in Large Vision-Language Models: Experiments

 \subsection{Generalization to More Architectures}

 To verify generalization, we extend our evaluation to LLaVA-NeXT and LLaVA-1.5 architectures.
-We also validate \sys\ on the more recent InternVL3 and InternVL3.5 models (results in Table~\ref{tab:mme_mmvet} in Appendix~\ref{ap:more_model}), where the method maintains its effectiveness in mitigating hallucinations.
+We also validate \sys\ on the more recent Qwen3-VL, InternVL3, and InternVL3.5 models (results in Appendix~\ref{ap:more_model}), where the method maintains its effectiveness in mitigating hallucinations.
 Comprehensive results for the LLaVA series are presented in Table~\ref{tab:llava_results} and Table~\ref{tab:mme_mmvet} in Appendix~\ref{ap:result_mme_mmvet_llava}.
 These experiments demonstrate that \sys works consistently across diverse visual encoders and LLM backbones.

 \textbf{Results on LLaVA-NeXT.} \sys\ demonstrates superior robustness on this advanced baseline.
 It achieves the best performance on hallucination benchmarks, recording the lowest CHAIR$_S$ score (26.00\%) and the highest F1 score (86.73\%) on the challenging POPE-Adversarial subset, indicating strong resistance to misleading visual queries.
 Crucially, regarding utility, \sys\ increases the MME Overall score to 1817.32 (surpassing the baseline's 1803.98) while maintaining a competitive MM-Vet score of 47.48.
-This confirms that our intervention mitigates objection hallucinations without compromising the model's complex reasoning capabilities.
+On MMMU-Pro, \sys\ preserves the LLaVA-NeXT average score (0.248 vs. 0.248; Appendix~\ref{ap:scalability_mmmu}).
+This confirms that our intervention mitigates object hallucinations without compromising the model's complex reasoning capabilities.

 \textbf{Results on LLaVA-1.5.} The improvements are particularly pronounced on this architecture. \sys\ yields significant gains across all metrics, securing the highest accuracy across all three POPE subsets (Random, Popular, and Adversarial).
 Notably, it reduces the CHAIR$_S$ score from 54.00\% to 30.00\%, corresponding to a substantial 44.4\% reduction, which effectively suppresses the model's intrinsic tendency to fabricate objects.
 Furthermore, \sys\ outperforms the baseline on MME (1787.27 vs. 1754.33) and maintains a stable MM-Vet score of 33.53, validating that visual alignment correction does not degrade general knowledge.